The 10 Worst Places To Live In Delaware For 2023

-The worst places to live in Delaware are Long Neck and Seaford for 2023 based on Friday Night Science.
+The worst places to live in Delaware are Laurel and Long Neck for 2024 based on Friday Night Science.

 Delaware.
 The first state.
 The 2nd smallest state.
 The place with awesome beaches, where you get your country life and your city life and everything in between.